 Wrightsville Beach History

-First know simply as The Banks, and then as Ocean View Beach, the town of Wrightsville Beach was incorporated in 1899, named for the Wright family of Wilmington for whom Wrightsville Sound and the small community of Wrightsville on the mainland side of the current drawbridge were already named.
+First know simply as The Banks, and then as Ocean View Beach, the town of Wrightsville Beach was incorporated in 1899, named for the Wright family of Wilmington who owned large tracts of land nearby and for whom Wrightsville Sound and the small community of Wrightsville on the mainland side of the current drawbridge were already named.

-Accessibility to the beach had improved in 1887 when the Shell Road – following the route of current Wrightsville Avenue – was completed.
+Accessibility to the beach improved in 1887 when the Shell Road – following the route of current Wrightsville Avenue – was completed, running from Wilmington, 10 miles west, to the edge of what is now the Intracoastal Waterway.

-Wilmington Seacoast Railroad Co. built rail transportation, known as the “Beach Car” from downtown Wilmington all the way to the “Hammocks” (Harbor Island) with a footbridge to Wrightsville Beach.
+Soon after, Wilmington Seacoast Railroad Co. built rail transportation, known as the “Beach Car” from downtown Wilmington all the way to the “Hammocks” (Harbor Island).
+The Hammocks was a smaller barrier island between the mainland and the beach proper.
+When visitors got off the Beach Cars at the Hammocks, they then took a footbridge across Banks Channel to the beach.

 In 1889, the rail line was extended across the Hammocks and onto the barrier island, later known as Wrightsville Beach, where it then ran southward along a route which is now South Lumina Avenue.
 Until the automobile era, the “Beach Car” was the lifeline to Wrightsville Beach.